-Bounded by Third Street and Sixth Street to the east and west, including Christ Church and the corner park from Market Street to 2nd Street.
-Located between Market Street and Walnut Street from north to south.
+Bounded by Third Street and Sixth Stree to the east and west, including Christ Church and Corner park from Market Street to 2nd Street.
+Between Market and Walnut Street from North to South.

-Located between 5th and 6th Streets from east to west, and from Market Street to Race Street, south to north.
+Betweem 5th and 6th Streets from east to west, and from Market to Race street, south to north.

 National Constitution Center:

 Between 5th and 6th Streets from east to west, and from Arch Street to Race Street, south to north.

 1993 Axonometric Drawing.
 Cultural Landscape Report for Independence Mall by Bill Marsh.